 The following institutional policy references should help you gain an understanding of the consequences for you if you withdraw from all classes during the term.

 Please refer to the University Fee Refund table on the Registrar's web site for the institutional refund policy.
 In cases of withdrawal, campus specific charges such as COTA, RPAC, ATI, and Campus Safety are refunded 100% through the first week of classes and are not refunded thereafter.
-Student Health Insurance charges are refunded 100% through the fourth Friday.
+Student Health Insurance charges are refunded 100% through the second Friday of the school term if the student drops below eligible credit hours or withdraws from classes.
+For students withdrawing from the University after the second Friday of the school term, health insurance premiums will not be refunded.
 Residence hall charges (if applicable) are pro-rated through the eighth week based on the date the room key is returned.

 Please note: this policy is only applicable when you formally withdraw via your college office or when you drop all of your courses on the web.
 If you stop attending without notification, you are not eligible for a refund.
 See the section below on "Unofficial Withdrawals" for additional information.